-Toyota has come up with another version of its underrated Sedan Toyota Etios with some minor cosmetic changes.
-Sedan segment is very hefty segment as it has fierce some competitors like Hyundai Xcent, Maruti Swift Dzire and newly launched sensation Tata Zest which is no doubt Tata’s best car till date.
+Toyota has come up with another version of its underrated Sedan Toyota Etios with some minor cosmetic changes both outside and inside.
+Etios has been commercially successful due to no non-sense performance and utmost reliability of Toyota.
+This reliability has made a huge fan base of Etios but for the taxi marketers.
+To break the Jinx, Toyota has tried to add this new addition with some premium touch which includes cosmetic changes and new features.
+Tata Zest on the other hand, has had a decent start owing to all the hype but its numbers slowly started to slope downwards.
 So we are here to compare two contrasting cars Tata zest which carries a tag of innovative Tata brain and typical sedan new Toyota Etios which is known for its quality and performance.

-In the pricing section, Toyota very boldly cost its offerings at no-cheap rates for what Quality it is famous for in market, with an On-road range for the Etios variants ranging from 5.74-8.16 lakhs to be a bit high according to the market, but still manages to sell in huge numbers.
+In the pricing section, Toyota very boldly cost its offerings at no-cheap rates for what Quality it is famous for in market, with an On-road range for the Etios variants ranging from Rs.
+6.99-9.03 lakhs to be a bit high according to the market, but still manages to sell in huge numbers.
 While keeping the competitiveness in mind, Tata priced Zest well below we were expecting.
-It starts between 4.64 to 6.99 lakhs.
-Certainly this section belongs to Tata as they played the trump card to grab customer attention and to have a grip in the market as well against Etios.
+It starts between Rs.
+5.21 lakhs to 8.64 lakhs.
+Certainly, this section belongs to Tata as they played the trump card to grab customer attention and to have a grip in the market as well against Etios.

 Under the bonnet, Toyota makes us all very happy with its set of two very refined and charming engines i.e. 1.5 liter 4-Cyl DOHC petrol and a 1.4 liter 4-Cyl SOHC D-4D diesel engine.